 Why hold a Sustainable Event?

-Holding sustainable events further demonstrates the John Molson School of Business’s leadership in sustainable initiatives (ranked third by the 2012 Corporate Knights Report on sustainable MBA programs).
+Holding sustainable events further demonstrates the John Molson School of Business’s leadership in sustainable initiatives (ranked second by the 2013 Corporate Knights Report on sustainable MBA programs).
 By working together we create a ripple effect of change, beyond the boundaries of the competition.
 Green events are not only environmentally responsible, but make social and economic sense.
 Environmentalist David Suzuki and Economist Jeff Rubin recently joined forces to promote this idea on a tour across Canada.
 They posit that we are growing at an unsustainable rate, and we therefore must “recognize the limits to growth, and what sustainability really means for our economy.
 Sustainability isn’t just an abstract notion.
 It is the governing idea behind the kind of economy we need to foster” (Jeff Rubin, Economist and author of The End of Growth).
 As a business school and as business students, we want to highlight the importance of a triple bottom line: people, planet and profit.

 A Sampling of 2014 Sustainable Initiatives

 - Hotel- Our venue, the Queen Elizabeth Hotel, is one of the “greenest” hotels in Montreal.

 - Food- Locally sourced food and beverages will be served as much as possible during the competition.
 All organic waste will be composted.